Skip to main content

 Water Sources

-Most water used for oil and gas activities is withdrawn from surface sources, such as rivers, streams, and dugouts, with minor amounts sourced from shallow groundwater aquifers.
+Most water used for energy resource activities is withdrawn from surface sources, such as rivers, streams, and dugouts, with minor amounts sourced from shallow groundwater aquifers.
 The graphic below illustrates the differences between these water sources and how groundwater is found in aquifers – underground layers of permeable material – which may be accessed by drilling a groundwater well.

 Water Source graphic FINAL